jupyterlab/extension-examples/main-menu/README.md

-# Menus: Extending the main app
+# Menus

+> Add a Menu to the main app.

 ![New Menu](preview.png)